 - In a large pot or Dutch oven heat up the olive oil or butter over medium heat.
 Add mushrooms, leek, carrot, celery and garlic.
 Saute, stirring occasionally for 10 minutes or until the mushrooms are cooked through and vegetables are soft.

 - Add white wine and chicken.
 Stir and cook 1 more minute.
 Add chicken stock and bring to a boil.
 Reduce heat and simmer for 15 minutes.

 - Take off the heat, stir in the cream and dill.
 Taste and add salt and pepper as desired.

 - Any combination of mushrooms can be used.

 - Save the chicken carcass in the freezer to make chicken stock.

-- Save the extra meat from 1/2 the chicken in the freezer to use in another soup or dish later.
+- Save the extra meat from ½ of the chicken in the freezer for later use in another soup or dish.

 - Make it vegetarian by omitting the chicken and replacing chicken stock with vegetable or mushroom stock.